 ABOUT THE MARSH WALK

-Construction of the marsh walk started in 1986.
+Construction of the original marsh walk started in 1986.
 It was completed over two summers and was dedicated on August 30, 1987, in memory of Gary Holstad, Troop 110 Scoutmaster at Mount Olivet Lutheran Church for 23 years, instrumental in developing the MOCRC trail system and had left behind his own vision and notes about one day creating a marsh nature walk.
 In the spring of 2012, a heavy rainstorm caused the marsh walk to break apart in three places.
-Although repaired in those places after the storm, it is evident that 30 years of weather and use have taken their toll.
+Although repaired in those places after the storm, it was evident that 30 years of weather and use have taken their toll.

-INSTALLATION - SPRING 2019
+INSTALLATION - SPRING/SUMMER 2019